NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ### Logistics:

 * The lead TA for your megapod will make multiple subgroups of 4-5 research teams from across the entire megapod.
 Each subgroup gets a separate breakout room for their session.
 If there are too many large pods in the megapod, there may be multiple zoom links in the megapod, so make sure you have the right one for your group.
-  * timeslots 1,3,5:   last hour of project time, -1:00 to 0:00 relative to start of your normal tutorial time (check the shared calendars in jupyterbook).
-  * timeslots 2,4: after the course feedback session (check the shared calendars in jupyterbook).
-  There is a hard cutoff at the one hour mark, so the TAs must ensure everyone gets a turn to present.

 * Use this presentation style ([google slides](https://docs.google.com/presentation/d/1A1uaYarVot9YyCdbAAB4VDvsQfK6emqq-TwIZ9xVNwo/edit?usp=sharing) or [powerpoint](https://osf.io/ky6fj/download)) or create your own style!